lotaris/apidoc-seed/src/howto/private-content.md

 ### References

-For the static content, the [metalsmith-scoping](scoping) plugin is used.
+For the static content, the [metalsmith-scoping][scoping] plugin is used.
 Check out the documentation if you want to customize the way private blocks are rendered.